Vegan Fruit Cake

 While this English vegan fruit cake is delicious on its own, here are some of my favorite pairing combinations.

-Desserts: I love pairing this vegan version of a traditional Christmas fruit cake with other classic and comforting holiday desserts.
-Try serving this moist cake alongside my healthy pumpkin pie, cherry pie with frozen cherries, snickerdoodles without cream of tartar.
+Desserts: I love pairing this vegan version of a traditional Christmas fruit cake with other classics like my healthy pumpkin pie dessert.
+I usually serve this moist cake alongside my cherry pie with frozen cherries.

 Drinks: A slice of fruit cake and a piping hot mug of healthy hot chocolate with cinnamon or a classic cup of tea is always a favorite of mine!